bradhowes/SoundFontsPlus/README.md

 ## Effects Controls

-The original [SoundFonts] app provides a UI for two effects -- reverb and delay -- provided by Apple on all iOS devices.
+The original [SoundFonts][0] app provides a UI for two effects -- reverb and delay -- provided by Apple on all iOS devices.
 This has been replicated in SwiftUI using my [AUv3Controls][6] package.
-The controls are also built using [TCA][1] though the knob control has a debounce effect to reduce the amount of updates sent through its reducer.
+The controls are also built using [TCA][1] with the knob control using a debounce effect to reduce the amount of updates sent through its reducer.

 ## Dividers